-1. The close process is initiated with a detailed calendar that sets target dates or each business unit to close their books and submit results to the corporate accounting group.
-It's common to see business units needing a week or more to close their books, which means that the corporate accounting group isn't able to start the consolidated close until a week or more after the period ending date.

-- The corporate accounting group receives the results of the business unit, often through offline mechanisms such as an email.
+- 1. The close process is initiated with a detailed calendar that sets target dates or each business unit to close their books and submit results to the corporate accounting group.
+It's common to see business units needing a week or more to close their books, which means that the corporate accounting group isn't able to start the consolidated close until a week or more after the period ending date. - The corporate accounting group receives the results of the business unit, often through offline mechanisms such as an email.
 Such submissions often require a degree of manual manipulation to align the results of the various business units using harmonized accounting policies and account grouping structures-a painstaking process for the corporate accounting group. - 3.
 Some corporate accounting groups set up a consolidation entity inside the financial reporting system to separately house the consolidation and elimination journal entries.
 However, many others continue to rely on a simple spreadsheet tool for this purpose.
-Whether it's journal entries or separate columns and/or rows the intercompany activities and the investment/ equity accounts get eliminated, and the books for any acquisition related balances (e.g.,goodwill) adjusted. - 4.
+Whether it's journal entries or separate columns and/or rows the intercompany activities and the investment/ equity accounts get eliminated, and the books for any acquisition related balances (e.g., goodwill) adjusted. - 4.
 The consolidated accounts are manipulated to put them into a financial reporting framework.
 This is often the beginning of the "last mile of financial reporting."

-Any SaaS company CFO still using the traditional approach struggles with a consolidation process that is time consuming and error-prone, no matter how well organized, communicated, or executed the process becomes.
-To preserve financial reporting integrity, checks and balances along with manually prepared account reconciliations using spreadsheet files and print outs are often assembled to prove the numbers.
+This multi-stage consolidation process is time consuming and error-prone, no matter how well organized, communicated, or executed the process becomes.
+To preserve financial reporting integrity, checks and balances along with manually prepared account reconciliations using spreadsheet files and print outs, are often assembled to prove the numbers.